Skip to content

 Course Description

 The world is changing fast.
-Globally, forests are disappearing, oceans are emptying, and droughts and floods are becoming more common, and more severe.
-Ever more people are moving to cities, many lying in coastal regions expected to be flooded over the next several decades due to rising ocean levels.
+Globally, mean temperatures are rising, forests are disappearing, oceans are rising, and droughts and floods are becoming more common, and more severe.
+Ever more people are moving to cities, many living in coastal regions are expected to be flooded out in the next several decades due to rising ocean levels.
 It is estimated that at least a billion people may become malnourished by 2050 as a result of the desertification and food shortages expected to result from global climate change, mostly in low-income settings.
-A high-level commission of the Rockefeller Foundation and The Lancet has drawn attention to the fact that the public health community in general is woefully unprepared for tackling the challenges of a dramatically changing environment on human health, including impacts on nutrition, food security, and access to freshwater.[1]
+A high-level commission of the Rockefeller Foundation and The Lancet has drawn attention to the fact that the public health community in general is woefully unprepared for tackling the challenges of a dramatically changing environment on human health, including impacts on nutrition, food security, and access to freshwater.
 Planetary health is about the relationship between the health of the planet, and the health of people, who ultimately depend on the planet for survival of our species.
-This course will provide students with a big picture perspective of planetary health, research, policy and practice issues related to it, and the implications and opportunities related to planetary health for public and population health globally.
-A key theme throughout will be consideration of health and social equity issues and the differential impacts of climate and other environmental changes on populations in light of these issues.
+It is a solutions-oriented, transdisciplinary field and social movement focused on analyzing and addressing the impacts of destabilized natural systems on human health and all life on Earth (Planetary Health Alliance, 2024).

 Course Objectives